-Tretinoin comes in a range of different concentrations, from creams and gels with .01%, .025% and .05% tretinoin content to stronger products with .1% tretinoin.
+Tretinoin comes in a range of different concentrations, from creams and gels with .01 percent, .025 percent and .05 percent tretinoin content, to stronger products with .1 percent tretinoin.

 Like with most medications, the strength of the tretinoin cream you use can have an impact on the quality of your results.
-Most studies of tretinoin for anti-aging purposes show that the best results usually come from moderate strength tretinoin creams, such as .05% tretinoin cream.
+Most studies of tretinoin for anti-aging purposes show that the best results usually come from moderate strength tretinoin creams, such as .05 percent tretinoin cream.

-In a 1991 study, people given.05% tretinoin cream experienced a reduction in fine wrinkling, mottled hyperpigmentation, skin roughness and laxity, as well as an “overall improvement in photodamaged skin” over the course of 24 weeks.
+In a 1991 study, 79 percent of the people given .05 percent tretinoin cream experienced a reduction in fine wrinkling, mottled hyperpigmentation, skin roughness and laxity, as well as an “overall improvement in photodamaged skin” over the course of 24 weeks.

-In the same study, people given a cream with a weaker .01% tretinoin content didn’t experience the same benefits, suggesting that the amount of tretinoin can have a major effect on results.
-It’s also worth noting that lower strength tretinoin creams usually produce fewer side effects.
+In the same study, people given a cream with a weaker .01 percent tretinoin content didn’t experience the same benefits, suggesting that the amount of tretinoin can have a major effect on results.
+However, it’s also worth noting that lower strength tretinoin creams usually produce fewer side effects.

-For the most part, dermatologists tend to prescribe a .05% tretinoin cream for patients, which provides a good balance between optimal results and a tolerable level of dryness, peeling and other side effects.
+For the most part, dermatologists tend to prescribe a .05 percent tretinoin cream for patients, which provides a good balance between optimal results and a tolerable level of dryness, peeling and other side effects.

-On the whole, tretinoin is an extremely safe medication.
-It’s topical, meaning it doesn’t need to pass through the liver like other skincare medications such as isotretinoin (Accutane).
+On the whole, tretinoin is a safe medication.
+It’s topical, meaning it doesn’t need to pass through the liver like other skincare medications such as isotretinoin (Accutane®).
 It’s also easy to stop using, with a short half-life and none of the withdrawal effects of topical steroids.

 However, like all medications, tretinoin does have some side effects when used for anti-aging and wrinkle prevention.
 Of these, the most common are skin dryness, irritation, peeling and an increased level of sensitivity to sunlight.